Right Arrow

 • Compliance progress - Measure PPE and safety protocol adherence

-• Response times - Monitor how quickly teams address AI-detected hazards
+• Response times - Monitor how quickly crews address AI-detected hazards

 • Investigation efficiency - Compare time spent on incident reviews